DETAILED ACTION

 Claim 21 is rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
 112, the inventor(s), at the time the application was filed, had possession of the claimed invention.

-Regarding claim 21, claim 21 recites establishing, by the second trained machine learning model, a sensitivity function for each item and quantity, wherein the sensitivity function determines changes in the respective win probability in response to variations in aggregate value from an aggregate value for which the win probability is highest among the one or more aggregate values assigned for the request for quotation.
+Regarding claim 21, claim 21 recites establishing, by the second trained machine learning model, a sensitivity function for each item and quantity, wherein the sensitivity function determines how the respective win probability is affected by variations in the one or more aggregate values from an aggregate value with highest win probability.

 The subject matter of the claim (recited above) does not conform to the disclosure in such a manner in which one of ordinary skill in the art would recognize that applicant actually had possession of at the time of the invention.
 The most pertinent portion of the disclosure is as follows: